ferb97/Java-Term-Project-Final/README.md

 # Football Player Database System

 This project is a **Football Player Database System** implemented in Java, featuring a **GUI built using JavaFX and SceneBuilder**.
-It manages player information for football clubs and allows operations like searching, adding players, generating reports, and facilitating a player marketplace using **Java Networking** with concurrency support.
+It manages player information for football clubs and allows operations like searching, showing details, and buying and selling of a player using **Java Networking** with concurrency support.

 ## Features